Golden Bridge Vietnam: How to Visit Da Nang’s Most Iconic Spot

 No. At least for now, the only way for tourists to go up on the mountain and reach the Golden Bridge is by Ba Na Hills Cable Car.

-Can I book a photoshoot when travelling to Ba Na Hills?
+Can I book a photoshoot at Ba Na Hills?

 Certainly, you can arrange a photoshoot during your visit to Ba Na Hills.
 However, you will need to independently seek out a service provider, as Ba Na Hills does not offer this service directly.
 You can try this photographer.